aaronlifton/sephora_scraper/README.md

 1. We could run this "non-headless" scraper on several VPS instances (Ubuntu desktops in AWS), connected to the internet via residential proxies, so they look like real user sessions.
-Windows S instances woulds. obably look more like real users.
+Windows instances would probably look more like real users because more users use Windows than Linux.
 On a schedule, these instances would rotate proxies.
 2. Port the script to one that can run on android devices (Can have 100 android devices hooked up to SIM cards), which are behind <https://proxidize.com/>
    proxies.
 Can use Playwright to automate android browsers.